-[We here insert a compendious account of the spheres, with which we have been favoured by a scientific friend.-Translator.]
+We here insert a compendious account of the spheres, with which we have been favoured by a scientific friend.-TRANS-LATOR.]

-THE SPHERES THRMSELVES.
+THE SPHERES THEMSELVES.

-[On the third day, the Seeress designed two complicated spheres, in an incredibly short time, without instruments, with great precision, and full of related lines.
-A pair of compasses, which Kerner gave her, thinking to facilitate her work, only embarrassed her, and caused her to deviate.
+[On the third day, the Secress designed two complicated spheres, in an incredibly short time, without instruments, with great precision, and full of related lines. А pair of compasses, which Kerner gave her, thinking to facilitate her work, only embarrassed her, and caused her to deviate.
 She spun these intricate webs, like a spider, with unerring instinct.

 These drawings she interpreted to Kerner with simplicity and minuteness.
-The first of them she called her sun-sphere, or the solar orbit of her life; and she often repeated, that every one carries such a sphere of relative life around that which she represented as his proper life-sphere.
+The first of them she called her sunsphere, or the solar orbit of her life; and she often repeated, that every one carries such a sphere of relative life around that which she represented as his proper lifesphere.
 This sun-sphere is rather a series of spheres, drawn around one centre.
-The successive spheres alternate in their properties, in the same manner as the alternate spheres of repulsion and attraction that surround the sun, and are commonly represented to the popular reader as the centrifugal and centripetal forces of that luminary.
+The successive spheres alternate in their properties, in the same manner as the altion that surround the sun, and are commonly represented to the popular reader as the centrifugal and centripetal forces of that luminary.
 It is evidently this analogy, that compelled Mrs. H-- to symbolize her enunciations on this subject in language belonging to the sun, and other celestial bodies.

 The circumference of the best marked of all these orbits, seemed to come out from the pit of the stomach-to lead over the breast-and pass round close by the left side.
 This is nearly a sphere of ten inches diameter, described round the ideal centre of the sympathetic system of nerves.
-It is an ideal globe, placed in the left-front-side; and including within it the heart-the roots of the lungs-part of the stomach-and, in fine, the principal ganglionic plexuses of nerves.
+It is an ideal globe, placed in the left-frontside; and including within it the heart the roots of the lungs-part of the stomach -and, in fine, the principal ganglionic plexuses of nerves.

-Outside this is a boundless sphere, like the outer-most sphere of repulsion of a sun.
+Outside this is a boundless sphere, like the outermost sphere of repulsion of a sun.
 This boundless one is really the first; but that which has been just described is always called the first, or great orbit, by the Seeress.
 Within the latter are six other orbits, successively-2d, 3d, 4th, 5th, 6th.

-The first (or, as she once calls it, the sixth, inverting the order she afterwards follows) was accompanied, at its circumference, with a sensation, that suggested the conception of something higher than nerve, which she calls nerve-spirit.
-The area of this first orbit was divided into twelve parts or segments, and marked by a great many points in its periphery.
-In the outer half-i. s. that which lay outside the pit of the stomach and breast-seemed to lie the work-day world of man.
+The first (or, as she once calls it, the sixth, inverting the order she afterwards follows) was accompanied, at its circumference, with a sensation, that suggested the conception of something higher than nerve, which she calls nerve-spirit.\ The area of this first orbit was divided into twelve parts or segments, and marked by a great many points in its periphery.
+In the outer half-i. e. that which lay outside the pit of the stomach and breastseemed to lie the work-day world of man.
 She there felt the spirit (Geist) of all with whom she had acquaintance, but without their bodies or their names.
-Kerner, least of all, was sensible to her as a body; she saw him, like a blue flame, at a particular point of the orbit, moving perpetually in the sphere, accompanied by his wife a little farther off.† This first orbit was to her like a wall, beyond which she could not move; shut up within it, she was home-sick.
-Her consolation was, that she could speak to man the better from that withdrawment.
-She felt fixed to a particular point in the sphere, without power to advance; but regularly, at mid-day and midnight, she was pushed half a point forward, making one point in the twenty-four hours.
-The day seemed to impel or shope her.
+Kerner, least of all, was sensible to her as a body; she saw him like a blue flame, at a particular point of the orbit, moving perpetually in the sphere, accompanied by his wife a little farther off.
+This first orbit was to her like a wall, beyond which she could not move; shut up within it, she was home-sick.
+Her consolation was.